adhfmz8/flashidian/README.md

 # Markdown to Flashcards CLI

-flashidian is a command-line tool that converts markdown notes into tab-delimited flashcards using the Google API.
+flashidian is a command-line tool that converts markdown notes into tab-delimited flashcards using Google Gemini 2.0 flash.
 The flashcards are saved in a text file, ready to import into applications like Anki.

 ## Features
 - Parses markdown notes from a specified folder.